thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 to higher allowable stresses whenever smaller wire diameters were considered by the SEARCH process.
 Because many designers are accustomed to designing to specific stress limits, ODOP:Spring has been programmed to permit this approach.
-Refer to the section titled DESIGN_TO_STRESS for additional information.
+Refer to the section titled DESIGN TO STRESS for additional information.

 The factor of safety concept applies to both static loads and cycle life.
-The calculation of FS_CYCLE_LIFE includes the material's endurance limit (STRESS_LIM_ENDUR), plus static and fluctuating components of stress in a calculation originally developed by Soderberg.
-STRESS_LIM_ENDUR is normally determined by the materials table and the user's selection of cycle life and surface treatment (shot peening) during the ODOP:Spring startup dialog.
-Additional information on the cycle life calculation is available in the documentation sections EQNSET1 and EQNSET2 and also in the sources listed in the REFERENCES section.
+The calculation of FS\_CYCLE\_LIFE includes the material's endurance limit (STRESS\_LIM\_ENDUR), plus static and fluctuating components of stress in a calculation originally developed by Soderberg.
+STRESS\_LIM\_ENDUR is normally determined by the materials table and the user's selection of cycle life and surface treatment (shot peening) with LIFE\_CATEGORY.
+Additional information on the cycle life calculation is available in the documentation sections EQNSET and also in the sources listed in the REFERENCES section.

-Refer to additional discussion in the sections titled SPRING_BASICS, NAMES and CYCLE_LIFE.
+Refer to additional discussion in the sections titled SPRING BASICS, NAMES and CYCLE LIFE.
 Selection of materials (and corresponding material properties) from the ODOP:Spring materials table is covered in the MATERIALS section and in the tutorial.

 MATERIALS
-Materials available in the default material file supplied with ODOP:Spring
+Materials available in the default material table supplied with ODOP:Spring
 include:

       Common Name    ASTM     FED_SPEC    Notes